Here are some of our most Frequently Asked Questions. Scroll through the list and if your question isn’t answered, send us a comment!

 11. I’m finding that my berry seeds do not grind up well.
 What am I doing wrong?

 Larger seeds, like those from oranges or grapes, will end up more processed due to their size.
 Smaller seeds, such as strawberry seeds or blackberry seeds, are harder to break down into smaller pieces.
-We suggest using the pulse method a few times to help break down these tougher-to-get bits and then allowing the NutriBullet to run on lick mode for 30-40 seconds, if needed.
+We suggest using the pulse method a few times to help break down these tougher-to-get bits and then allowing the NutriBullet to run for 30-40 seconds, if needed.

 12. Can I freeze a NutriBlast and, if so, for how long will it keep and still retain its nutrients and enzymes?